-Homemade Applesauce with no sugar added that is delicious and simple.
-Make it chunky or smooth, but it’s a guaranteed hit with the entire family.
+Homemade Applesauce with no sugar added is delicious and simple.
+Whether chunky or smooth, it’s a guaranteed hit with the entire family.

 I think it’s safe to say that my kids could LIVE off of apples – and especially applesauce.
 With six kids that love them, it’s something that I feel like I’m constantly buying.